 This is one of the easiest skillet chicken dishes, and one of the tastiest.
-I usually serve it with angel hair pasta or spaghetti, but it is great with potatoes or rice as well.
+Serve chicken Marsala with hot cooked angel hair pasta or spaghetti, or serve it with roasted potatoes or rice.

 - 1/4 cup sifted all-purpose flour

 - 1/2 teaspoon kosher salt (plus more, as needed to taste)

 - 1/2 teaspoon dried leaf basil, oregano, or Italian herbs

 - 3/4 cup Marsala wine (dry or sweet)

 Put a chicken breast between two sheets of plastic wrap or place it in a food storage bag.
 Pound gently to thin to a uniform thickness.
 Repeat with the remaining chicken breasts.
 Alternatively, if the chicken breasts are very thick, slice them in half horizontally to make thinner cutlets.